 Making of Glass Products

-Our first stop was the Lazer glass unit that manufactures all types of glass items like drinking glasses, jugs, bottles and even the headlights of vehicles.
+Our first stop was the Lazer glass unit that manufactures all types of glass items like drinking glasses, jugs, bottles, and even the headlights of vehicles.
 I thought that they only manufacture glass bangles.
 I was wrong.
 Firozabad is as engaged in manufacturing many types of glass products.

 The owner of the glass manufacturing Mr. Subodh Jain unit walked me through the process of manufacturing common glass items.
-The process included both the manual molding and automated process using a dye.
+The process included both manual molding and an automated process using a dye.
 I walked through the noisy factory, looking at sand and recycled glass taking the shape of fresh utility items in a matter of hours.

-With an artisan like precision, the employees turned the molten glass into handles of jars.
+With an artisan-like precision, the employees turned the molten glass into handles of jars.
 Another one was cutting the unwanted parts of a glass giving it a clean finished look.
 On a slow conveyor belt, the products moved from one stage of production to another as much as they moved from one space in the big hall to another.

-Other items manufactured include chandeliers, glass bottles for all purposes and Glass Art at times.
+Other items manufactured include chandeliers, glass bottles for all purposes, and Glass Art at times.